lestere312/cs461Defense/index.md

 ### [Review3](./EL_Peer_Review_KE.pdf)

 ### Average Score : 8.33
-All expectations at least met.
+All expectations at least met by each reviewer.